s4asrana/Air-Quality-Index/README.md

 # Air-Quality-Index Prediction
 For this task I used various ML algorithms like linear regression, lasso and ridge regression, XGBoost, Random Forest.
-For data collection, I used Web scraping using Beautiful Soup python library.
+For data collection, I also used Web scraping using Beautiful Soup python library.